becomevocal/vanilla-agent/examples/embedded-app/README.md

 - If you override the proxy port, export `VITE_PROXY_PORT` (and optionally `VITE_PROXY_URL`) so the frontend points at the right target.
 - Vite serves the demo UI on `http://localhost:5173`.

 Tweak `src/main.ts` to experiment with different configuration presets, launcher styles, or metadata payloads.
-The demo now exposes buttons (`Open Launcher`, `Toggle Launcher`) wired up via the controller returned from `initChatWidget`.
+The demo now exposes buttons (`Open Launcher`, `Toggle Launcher`) wired up via the controller returned from `initAgentWidget`.

 ## Examples